Gmagon/src.gmagon.com/source/guide/convert-xls-to-csv-on-mac.md

 <strong><em>How can I convert excel .xls files to .csv format on a Mac? </strong>
 “I wish to convert all my .xls files to .csv on my new iMac.
 Is there a way to do this in batch mode?
 Can anyone kindly recommend a solution if you know?
 Thanks in advance.”</em>

-To be able to shift excel XLS files to CSV format, all you need is a workable XLS to CSV Converter for Mac.
+To be able to shift excel XLS files to CSV format, all you need is a workable <a href="https://gmagon.com/products/store/xls2csv/" target="_blank" rel="noopener">XLS to CSV Converter for Mac</a>.
 XLS2csv is such a program.
 With XLS2csv installed, you are able to batch convert .xls files to .csv keeping all special characters and foreign symbols intact.
 <h2>How to convert XLS to CSV on Mac via using XLS2csv?</h2>
 Follow these steps: